 online magazine for contemporary art

-A Cat's Guide to Internet Freedom, to be published in 2020.
+A Cat's Guide to Internet Freedom (working title), to be published in 2020.
 Due to Coronovirus, postponed until autumn.

 Für einen digitalen Humanismus, in Leipziger Schriften, Eine Sammlung philosophischer Aufsätze, 2018

 Uneins, tape, Michael Barthel, clandestine compositions, 2016.
-You can hear my voice on several duets, all composed by Michael, who is a poet and sound artist, playing with Berlin slang.
+You can hear my voice on several duets, all composed by Michael in which we play with our East-Berliner dialect.

 The thesis discusses the use of cartography and mapping by contemporary artists.
 It divides maps in contemporary art into ideological and non-ideological maps and discusses in particular the ideological map in the works of Bureau d’Etudes, Marisa Yiu, Marc Lombardi and Multiplicity, a group around the architect Stefano Boeri.
 The thesis finds that the use of such ideological maps is similar to the process of hacking as it constitutes an appropriation process of a changing world and its processes – which lack the existence of an atlas or operating manual.
 Thus, by mapping this changing territory, cartography not only helps to understand and make the invisible visible, but also to position oneself on or outside of the map.

 Fabienne, hardware hacker, 2005.
 Video publication.
 Language: French.
 Created together with Marion Masson.

 3rd Cyberfeminist International, 2001.
 Video publication for online arts magazine Synesthésie.
 Language: English.
 Created together with Aline Girard.

 Contact me: rike @ curlybracket.net / ulrike @ debian.org

 GPG: EDE3 F444 3F34 D261 9514 D790 B14B B0C3 8D86 1CF1